 In the HMM, the observations are a sequence of items.
 Recall that we discussed the conditional independence and marginal independence assumptions that we are making.
 What are they?
-Observations are conditionally independent given the hidden state; they are marginally dependent.
-You can see this with the Bayes ball algorithm.
+(1) Observations are conditionally independent given the hidden state.
+(2) Observations are marginally dependent.
+You can see these properties with the Bayes ball algorithm.